Because I know y’all want to know, right? Right. So here’s what on Ally’s release calendar, and what she’s working on

 Original working title was Carl Stays In the House, because one of my main characters is named Carl, and I’m a Walking Dead fan from day one.
 Well, mostly.
 We won’t talk about season seven, or how much I’d love to punch Negan in the face to to make him STFU.

 Anyway.
 This started out because I wanted to write a short horror/romance aimed at the Gone With the Dead collection which was supposed to be debuted at the Romantic Times convention in May 2017.
 I mean, as a lifelong fan of horror, how how could I not, right?
 But, as so often happens to me, I started on it and it instantly wanted to be something longer and more complex.
-So here’s me trying to turn my short story into a novel.
+So here I am with a novel instead of a short story.